Showing posts with label Decision Making. Show all posts

 In June, 1981, I visited my family in Whitehall, MI, for a weekend vacation.
 I'd recently joined a wonderful group of believers who regularly studied their bibles together in Oak Ridge, TN.
 They were working out their faith in ways that were new, and filled with unexpected goodness, to me.
 The leader, Bill Job, was freely sharing the reality of his own faith walk as he shared God's revealed Word.
 I'd decided to follow Jesus - no turning back, no turning back.
 I first heard about the concept of God's grace through Bill.

-I expect that the only church in town will offer knowledge, relationships, and opportunities for each attender to trust God and quit trying to be good on their own.
+I expect that the only church in town will offer truth, relationships, and opportunities for each attender to trust God and quit trying to be good on their own.
 When they do, there's no turning back - God is faithful to His Word.

 Just for today...